Xygeni User Guides

 Comments

 Comments can be included to provide clarity and documentation within guardrail definitions.
-Only Single-line comments are provided, it start with #.
+Only Single-line comments are provided, it starts with #.

 Functions